Derek Handley's latest venture raises $44 million

-Aera VC has revealed a US$30m ($44m) first-close for a new fund focussed on climate-focussed startups - and revealed some of its first investments.
+Aera VC has revealed a US$30 million ($44m) first-close for a new fund focussed on climate-focussed startups - and revealed some of its first investments.

 Aera VC is also assessing a possible spin-off fund focussed on New Zealand startups, which could be up-and-running inside a year.

-The five-year-old Aera is globally focussed, but two of its three founding partners - Handley (West Auckland) and Nick Winstone (Arrowtown) are based in NZ.
+The 5-year-old Aera is globally focused but two of its three founding partners - Handley (West Auckland) and Nick Winstone (Arrowtown) are based in NZ.
 The third, Keenan Kwok, is in Hong Kong.
 Aera's corporate HQ is in Singapore.

 .
 And last year Aera partnered with Auckland deep technology fund manager Outset Ventures on a tech investor pow-wow called the Auckland Climate Festival.